NovakVed/Oi-LinearPrograming/README.md

 # Oi-LinearPrograming
-Program made using .NET technologies for graphical solving of a linear programming
+I created this c# program using .NET technologies for an assigment of Course Operational Research 1.
+It solves the LPP(Linear Programming Problem) with two variables using the graphical method.